7 Separation Boundaries that Promote Reconciliation after Separation

 Why you should avoid being used by your separated spouse

 Men and women who have such a lack of boundaries with their separated spouses will end up feeling used and rejected.
 They will be playing the role of the spare tire and find that their spouses are willing to be with them when they don’t have anything else planned for the evening.
 Not surprisingly, a lack of boundaries can lead to your eventually losing your temper.
 Your spouse will point to you as the reason for not reconciling.

 In short, their is NO WAY to reconcile by giving in to whatever your spouse wants.

 Seven important separation boundaries

-Although your spouse may hate your boundaries, they will help you to reconcile.
+Although your spouse may hate your boundaries (hopefully), they will help you to reconcile.

 A custody or visitation agreement (no family activities, shared holidays or birthdays)

 A financial agreement

 Do not coming and go to each other’s homes

 Don’t have any overnights together at any time for any reason